AUEB Natural Language Processing Group

 - textual entailment and paraphrasing,

-- text summarization, including query-focused summarization and sentence compression,
+- text summarization, including query-focused summarization,

 - generation of natural language documents from databases and ontologies, especially Semantic Web ontologies,

 - document classification, including hierarchical text classification and spam filtering,